-94 Notification of application in media
+89 Notification of application in media

-- (1) The Municipality must cause notice to be given in the media, in accordance with this By-law, of the following applications: - (a) an application for a rezoning or a rezoning on the initiative of the Municipality; - (b) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area; - (e) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition; - (h) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Notice of the application in the media must be given by- - (a) publishing a notice of the application, in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; or - (b) if there is no newspaper with a general circulation in the area, posting a copy of the notice of application, for at least the duration of the notice period, on the land concerned and on any other notice board as may be determined by the Municipality.
+- (1) The Municipality must cause notice to be given in the media, in accordance with this By-law, of the following applications: - (a) an application for a rezoning or a rezoning on the initiative of the Municipality; - (b) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in its municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area; - (e) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition; - (h) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Notice of the application in the media must be given by- - (a) publishing a notice of the application, in newspaper with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; and - (b) posting a copy of the notice of application, for at least the duration of the notice period, on the land concerned and on any other notice board as may be determined by the Municipality.

-95 Serving of notices
+90 Serving of notices